 - Look for Moisture Problems – Mold and other moisture related problems could wreak just as much damage outside as in.
 A bad shingle can allow moisture to sit instead of shedding it down the roof.
 Keep in mind that water will flow down, so you may have to track the problem higher up.

 - Shingle Granules – As your shingles age they will shed more and more granules.
-If they are getting too old you will likely find excessive amounts of granules in your gutters.
-This is a sure fire way to tell if you need a new roof sooner rather than later.
+If they are getting too old, you will likely find excessive amounts of granules in your gutters.
+Having bits of the roof in your gutters a sure-fire way to tell if you need a new roof sooner rather than later.

 - Look for Wear – Roofing materials around chimneys and vents can wear over time, so keep an eye out for any issues here.

 - Check Your Drainage – Your gutters and downspouts are an important component of your home and should be cleaned a few times a year.
 Check to make sure they are securely attached and that water is flowing where it should be.

 Each of these problems is a sign that it may be time to think about getting a roof replacement.